 Wondering how to make homemade marshmallows without using cornstarch?
-Here's a simple recipe that can use as little as just three ingredients to make marshmallows from scratch.
+Here's a simple recipe that can use just three ingredients to make marshmallows from scratch.

 Although we do have off grid electricity in our homestead kitchen, in the winter we have very little sunlight.
 As in just about four-and-a-half hours.
 (We depend on a generator to power the batteries that run our appliances.)

 Yet by March, the sun is shining more, and the days are longer.